 Those are my three simple tips for making a blended classroom run more smoothly.
 What are some of yours?
 Leave a comment below to let me know.

-And be sure to check out the other Blended Classroom Tips and Tricks in this series:
+And be sure to stick around to check out my other Blended Classroom Tips and Tricks.